Napoleon-x/VideoLAN-VLC-Discord-RPC-in-Java/readme.md

 After making sure the necessary requirements are met, navigate to the folder with the jar file within it.

-Open a terminal in the folder and execute this command `java -jar VLCDiscord-RPC-v1.jar --keepTime true --ignoreActiveVLC true` (adjust naming if needed)
+Open a terminal in the folder and execute this command `java -jar VLCDiscord-RPC-v1.jar --keepTime true` (adjust naming if needed)

 First time runs will place an extension in `\AppData\Roaming\vlc` for which you will need to activate each time when running the program (VLC limitations)